All PDPA/PDC players are governed by the DRA: An annual Fee is required by each player to be able to continue to play in DRA sanctioned events.

 It is important that a professional sport is governed to ensure that it is recognised as a properly regulated and corruption free sport.
 This is essential to keep the interest of TV and sponsors that have enabled the prize money and your potential earnings to increase year-on-year.

 The governance of the sport comes at a cost.
-In order to cover the costs of the licencing of members there will be a £25 annual fee levied on all PDPA members from the 2014 season.
+In order to cover the costs of the licencing of members there will be a £50 annual fee levied on all PDPA members per season.
 This means that you will be a DRA Licenced Player and this will be a condition of your participation in PDC events.

 There have been a lot of developments in the sport over the past three years.
 The number of events has increased.
 Next year there will be the new Challenge Tour to add to the number of events that are overseen by the DRA.

 There has been a marked increase in the number of cases dealt with by the DRA.
 This means that the process has needed to be quicker and most cases are now dealt with in 3-4 weeks.
 We have developed an association between the DRA and Sport Resolutions UK, the independent dispute resolution service for sport in the UK: all hearings are now conducted at their offices in central London.